Pterostylis alveata

-Pterostylis alveata, commonly known as the coastal greenhood, is a species of orchid endemic to south-eastern Australia.
+Pterostylis alveata, commonly known as coastal greenhood, is a species of orchid endemic to south-eastern Australia.
 As with similar greenhoods, the flowering plants differ from those which are not flowering.
 In this species, the non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single small, shiny green and white flower with leaves on the flowering spike.

 Description

 Pterostylis alveata is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of dark green leaves, each leaf 10–25 mm long and 5–15 mm wide.
 Flowering plants have a single flower 12–15 mm long and 7–10 mm wide borne on a spike 100–200 mm high with between three and five spreading stem leaves.
 The flowers are shiny green and white.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal curves forward with a pointed tip.
 The lateral sepals are held closely against the galea, have a thread-like tip 12–15 mm long and a flat, protruding sinus between their bases.
 The labellum is 8–9 mm long, 3 mm wide, dark brown and blunt, just visible above the sinus.
 Flowering occurs from May to June.